 Change the text at the start of the subclause as follows

-To enable non-PCP/non-AP STAs and PCPs to sleep for one or more beacon intervals , a non-PCP/non-AP STA power save mechanism and a PCP power save mechanism are defined in this subclause.
+To enable non-PCP/non-AP STAs and PCPs to sleep for one or more beacon intervals or part of a beacon interval, a non-PCP/non-AP STA power save mechanism and a PCP power save mechanism are defined in this subclause.

 Non-PCP/non-AP STA power save mode, as described in section 10.2.5.2, allows a non-PCP/non-AP STA to sleep at intervals negotiated with the PCP/AP.
-Each non-PCP/non-AP STA can choose an independent wakeup interval that fits its own power consumption and traffic delivery requirements.
-The PCP/AP keeps track of sleep intervals of all associated non-PCP/non-AP STAs and delivers traffic to each non-PCP/non-AP STA only when it is awake.
+Each non-PCP/non-AP STA can choose an independent wakeup schedule that fits its own power consumption and traffic delivery requirements.

-PCP Power Save (PPS) mode, as described in section 10.2.5.3, allows a PCP to sleep for one or more consecutive beacon intervals to minimize the energy consumption.
-The PCP operating in PPS mode can sleep for one or more consecutive beacon intervals and does not transmit DBand Beacons during this time.
+PCP Power Save (PPS) mode, as described in section 10.2.5.3, allows a PCP to sleep at intervals to minimize the energy consumption.
+The PCP operating in PPS mode can choose an independent wakeup schedule to sleep for one or more consecutive beacon intervals and does not transmit DBand Beacons during this time.

+The Wakeup Schedule element (8.4.2.133) is used to schedule the wakeup and sleeping of STAs.
+The Wakeup Schedule element defines two types of beacon intervals (BIs):

+Doze BI: a BI that is explicitly defined as a Doze BI in the last, if any, Wakeup Scheduled element successfully negotiated with the PCP/AP in the case of non-PCP/non-AP power save mode or transmitted by the PCP in the case of PCP power save mode.

+Awake BI: a BI that is not defined as a Doze BI.

+The manner in which a STA transitions between these two power states shall be determined by the STA’s Power mode:

+Active mode: A STA is in the Awake state, except that the STA can switch to Doze state in an Awake BI when the STA is allowed to doze in as indicated in Table 57.

+Power Save (PS) mode: A STA alternates between the Awake and the Doze states, as determined by the rules defined in this subclause.

+A PCP/AP keeps track of wakeup schedules of all associated non-PCP/non-AP STAs.
+Each STA delivers traffic to a peer STA only when the peer STA is in awake state.

+An AP shall buffer MPDUs addressed to non-AP STAs in Doze state.
+The buffered data shall be transmitted only at designated times (10.2.5.2).
+A non-AP STA shall defer delivering of MPDUs addressed to other non-AP STA in Doze state.
+The MPDUs shall be transmitted only at designated times (10.2.5.2).

 Move the following text to the beginning of the subclause (as shown above)

-The manner in which a STA transitions between these two power states shall be determined by the STA’s Power Management mode:

-Active mode: A STA shall be in the Awake state, except that when in Active mode the STA can switch to Doze state in an Awake BI in the A-BFT and in all SPs/CBAPs in which the STA is allowed to Doze in as indicated in Table 57.

-Power Save (PS) mode: A STA alternates between the Awake and the Doze states, as determined by the rules defined in this subclause.

 Remove the following text

-A non-PCP/non-AP STA may enter the Awake state at any time when it is in a PS mode.

-The PCP/AP shall buffer MPDUs addressed to non-PCP/non-AP STAs operating in PS mode.
-The buffered data shall be transmitted only at designated times (10.2.5.2).

-An Awake BI for a STA is defined to be a BI during which the STA shall be in the Awake state for at least some period of time.

 Add the following text and table after Table 10-1a

+Table xyz lists the power states for a non-PCP/non-AP STA in PS mode and a PCP in PS mode during a Doze BI.
+Each entry indicates the state, either Awake or Doze, for the non-PCP/non-AP STA or the PCP in PS mode at various times during the Doze BI.

+Table xyz Power management states for a Doze BI